 - White balance: This term refers to the overall color temperature of your photo.
 If you want your photo to look more natural, you’ll need to adjust the white balance.

 - Vignetting: This is when the edges of your photo are darker than the center.
-It’s often considered a negative effect, but some photographers use it to create a more dramatic look.
+It’s often considered a negative effect.
+Some photographers use it to create a more dramatic look.

-- Noise: Noise is the random speckling of pixels that can occur in low-light photos or photos that have been heavily edited.
+- Noise: Noise is the random speckling of pixels that can occur in low-light photos.

 - HDR: HDR stands for “high dynamic range.”
 It’s a technique that combines multiple photos of the same scene to create a single photo with a greater range of tones.